lam-2013/SWorD/README.md

 ## SWorD ##
-SWorD (Social Web of real Domotics) is a prototype social network where users, homes, providers, devices and appliances could interact and act in a "smarter" way, by talking each other and lower the technical knowledge to use home automation and domotics systems.
+SWorD (Social Web of real Domotics) is a prototype social network where users, homes, providers, devices and appliances can interact and act in a "smarter" way, by talking each other and thus lowering the technical knowledge to use home automation and domotics systems.

 ### LAB2 ###
 1) Creation of static pages for our social network: home, about and contact